 If you prefer an email version of the registration form, please request

 Organizing Committee.
 There will be a registration fee of $20.

 If you intend to request support, please read the section ``Financial Aid''

 before filling out the registration form.

-We hope that financial support will be available to (partially) fund
+Financial support is available to (partially) fund graduate students,

 postdoctoral researchers and other participants without grant support.

 We will try to fund graduate students and postdocs fully.

 you who are asking for support to share accommodations.
 If you plan